Leighton House Museum

 The New London Architecture museum is not necessarily one of the most unusual museums in London, but it warrants inclusion in this list simply by virtue of the giant, 12 metre, 1:1500 scale model of central London.
 It’s also regularly updated to include planning permission approved infrastructure, so you can see the future of London.

 Details: The London Centre, 3 Aldermanbury, EC2V 7HH | Open Tues-Sat | Free entry

 London Postal Museum | Clerkenwell

 Not merely an intriguing stroll through the history of London’s postal service (including the first ever post box and the plaster cast of Queen Liz used to make stamps), the London Postal Museum also plays host to a secret, cavernous underground tunnel network that was once used to transport mail across the city.
 And you can ride it.

 Details: 15-20 Phoenix Place, WC1X 0DA | Open Wed-Sun | £16 online/£17 OTD

 Novelty Automation | Holborn

-Tucked inside an old Tudor-style shop front in Clerkenwell is a bizarre penny arcade of automata created by cartoonist-turned engineer, Tim Hunkin.
+Tucked inside an old Tudor-style shop front in Holborn is a bizarre penny arcade of automata created by engineer and cartoonist, Tim Hunkin.
 Step inside an eclipse-in-a-box, test your nerve against a drooling mechanical dog, play a lighthearted game of “Divorce”, and take a brief holiday on a magic carpet.